-The Olympia Farmers Market is seeking new farmers for 2016 and new vendors for 2017 who produce their product within our geographical boundaries of Thurston, Lewis, Mason or grays harbor (east of the Wynochee river) counties.
+The Olympia Farmers Market is seeking new vendors who produce their product within the geographical boundaries of Thurston, Lewis, Mason or Grays Harbor (east of the Wynochee River) Counties.

 The Olympia Farmers Market has specific requirements for applying and becoming a member vendor.
 We do this to ensure high quality, locally grown and hand-crafted items.
 Please read through the following requirements.

 If you are a farmer, you may submit your application for membership at any time.
 Food processor and crafters if you produce your product within the geographical boundaries, consider applying for membership with the community of vendors who create the Olympia Farmers Market!

 The Olympia Farmers' Market has geographical boundaries to ensure local product.
 These boundaries are Thurston, Lewis, Mason, and Grays Harbor (East of the Wynoochee River) Counties.
 You must produce your product within one of these counties in order to be considered for membership.